NEWPLAN/Sources/README.md

 # <p align="center">SOURCE</p>
 ====================
-<p style="text-indent:2em;">\tThis folfer contains all source codes i have written during my whole life as a ungraduated student in University of Electronic Science and Technology of China</p>
+This folfer contains all source codes i have written during my whole life as a ungraduated student in University of Electronic Science and Technology of China

 <p align="right">NEWPLAN In ChengDu</p>